aws-samples/aws-hybrid-storage-workshop/scenario-1/README.md

 ## Workshop Modules ###

-This scenario is broken into 2 modules:
+This scenario is broken into 4 workshop modules:

 * **Module 1** - [Deploy windows instance with sample data in eu-west-1](module-1/README.md)
 * **Module 2** - [Migrate data to an AWS Storage Gateway volume](module-2/README.md)